-This following protocol was created by the Pennsylvania Department of Health in concurrence with the Pennsylvania Game Commission and the Pennsylvania Department of Agriculture to address avian mortality with respect to avian influenza.
+The following protocol was created by the Pennsylvania Department of Health in concurrence with the Pennsylvania Game Commission and the Pennsylvania Department of Agriculture to address avian mortality with respect to avian influenza.
 Bird mortality events in Pennsylvania can be reported as follows:

-Wild birds: If five or more dead birds (except pigeons) are found in one location (no limits per week or per jurisdiction), first contact the appropriate Regional PGC office and then, if needed, contact the PGC Wildlife Veterinarian: Justin Brown DMV, PhD at 814-863-8370.
+Wild birds: If five or more dead birds (except pigeons) are found in one location (no limits per week or per jurisdiction), first contact Pennsylvania Game Commission's Centralized Dispatch Center at 1-833-PGC-HUNT (742-4868) or 1-833-PGC-WILD (742-9453) and then, if needed, contact the PGC Wildlife Veterinarian: Andrew Di Salvo DVM, MPVM at 717-787-5529.

 Domestic/commercial birds: If any number of dead domestic/commercial birds, call the Pa.
-Department of Agriculture (24/7) at 717-772-2852 (24/7).
+Department of Agriculture at 717-772-2852 (24/7).